Trump chooses anti-vaccine activist Robert F. Kennedy Jr. as health secretary

 It remains unclear how that will square with Trump’s history of deregulation of big industries, including food.
 Trump has pushed for fewer inspections of the meat industry, for example.

-Kennedy has also drawn headlines for his history with wild animals.
-He admitted to dumping a dead bear in New York's Central Park — placing it as though it had been hit by a bike — and found himself the subject of a federal probe after his daughter revealed that he had cut off a beached whale's head and strapped it to the roof of his car to take home.
+FDA could have one of the biggest shakeups, with Kennedy's promises of more regulations — action that would buck the moves that previous Republican administrations have made.
+He has promised a crackdown on food dyes and preservatives.
+And with pharmaceutical companies, he's suggested that drugmakers be barred from advertising on TV, a multibillion-dollar enterprise that accounts for most of the industry’s marketing dollars.
+He also proposed eliminating fees that drugmakers pay the FDA to review their products.

-HHS has more than 80,000 employees across the country.
-Kennedy has promised to take a serious look at those who work for HHS and its agencies, including the Food and Drug Administration, the National Institutes of Health and the CDC.
+He wants to weaken FDA regulations around a host of unsubstantiated therapies, including psychedelics and stem cells as well as discredited COVID-era drugs like ivermectin and hydroxychloroquine.

-He has said he is especially focused on putting an end to the “revolving door” of employees who have previous history working for pharmaceutical companies or leave government service to work for that industry, his former campaign communications manager, Del Bigtree, told the AP last month.
-Bigtree is also an anti-vaccine organizer.
+Kennedy also will focus on ending the “revolving door” of employees who have previously worked for pharmaceutical companies or leave government service to work for that industry, his former campaign communications manager, Del Bigtree, told the AP last month.

-Kennedy said he wanted to fire 600 employees at the National Institutes of Health, which oversees vaccine research.
+This past weekend, Kennedy said he wanted to fire 600 employees at NIH, which oversees vaccine research and replace them with 600 new people.
+In separate comments, he has said that in his first week he would order a pause in drug development and infectious disease research, shifting the focus to chronic diseases.

 Kennedy’s anti-vaccine nonprofit group, Children’s Health Defense, currently has a lawsuit pending against a number of news organizations, among them The Associated Press, accusing them of violating antitrust laws by taking action to identify misinformation, including about COVID-19 and COVID-19 vaccines.
 Kennedy took leave from the group when he announced his run for president but is listed as one of its attorneys in the lawsuit.